cirosantilli/linux-cheat/kernel/index.md

 ##include/linux

-`include/linux`

-Almost all important headers for intefaces that can be used across the kernel.
+Default places for almost all important headers for intefaces that can be used across the kernel.

+Some subsystems however have spilled out:

+- `include/net`: networking includes

 TODO what are the other sibling directories?